 The concept of Favourable Conservation Status (FCS) originates in international and European treaties.
 The statutory definition as applied by the European Union dates back to 1992.
 1993 marked a significant development in UK conservation planning.
 A report, Common Standards for Monitoring SSSIs, was prepared for the UK Joint Nature Conservation Committee (Rowell 1993).
 Rowell developed the concept of different states to describe the condition of a feature at a particular point in time.
-These were: optimal-maintained, optimal-recovered, suboptimal-recovering, suboptimal-not-changed, suboptimal-declining, partially destroyed and totally destroyed.
+These were: optimal-maintained, optimal-recovered, sub-optimal-recovering, sub-optimal-not-changed, sub-optimal-declining, partially-destroyed and totally-destroyed.
 By 1998, in order to obtain consistency with Europe, 'optimal' was replaced by 'favourable'.
+The latest EU guidance (2011) recommends that, in order to avoid confusion, FCS should not be used for features at site level.
+It is extremely difficult to understand why anyone might be confused.
+FCS as a concept can be used, and is used, at any level, everywhere: from small populations on tiny sites, to describing the status of a feature within a bio-geographical region in a country.
+The EU now recommends the use of 'degree of conservation' at site level.
+At best, this is clumsy, uncomfortable language; at worst, it will create unnecessary confusion.
+This is an EU recommendation and not a directive.
+My advice would be to ignore it and to continue using FCS at any appropriate level.
+There are no implications or complications when reporting to the EU.
+If organisations are concerned, they could simply use 'status': i.e. the status of a feature could be described as favourable or unfavourable.
+Or, we could always revert to using 'optimal'.
+Regardless of the language that we choose to use, the concept remains the same.
+It is the definition of FCS that really matters, and not what we call it.